pietro14/Cpp_programs/README.md

-# little_C-projects
+# little_Cpp-projects
-Some little programs wrote between 2016 and 2017
+Some little programs in C++ wrote between 2016 and 2017

-Last year, I have been involved in some simple projects concerning the implementation of some algorithms.
+-Last year, I have been involved in some simple projects concerning the implementation of some algorithms.
 For instance, I wrote a customized C++ matrix class having two different methods for calculating the determinant of a square
 matrix: one by the Leibniz formula, and the other one by the LU decomposition.